 From this page, just untick the Display a warning when attempting to send bulk emails if no contact preference criteria has been specified option and you’ll no longer see these validation pop-ups.

-NOTE: If scheduling several mailings with similar segments within a short space of time of each other, it's best practice to use a separate customer list for each mailing, rather than going back into the same list to edit segments and then schedule the next mailing.
-Scheduling multiple mailings from the same list in a short timeframe can cause conflicts which may result in mailings sending incorrectly.
+WARNING: If you are scheduling several mailings with similar segments within a short space of time, use a separate customer list for each mailing.
+Scheduling multiple mailings from the same list in a short time frame can cause conflicts which may result in mailings sending incorrectly.
 The 'copy' function in the Customer List Explorer will help save you time if you need to just make small changes to an existing list.

 If you’re creating a Standard Mailing, the next step is to complete the Output page, which lets you choose which fields you want the Mailing to output: